Personal Capital vs Mint 2026: Which Personal Finance App Actually Wins?

 FAQ: Personal Capital vs Mint 2026

 Q: Is Mint still available in 2026?
 Nope.
 Mint officially shut down on January 1, 2024.
-Intuit redirected users to Credit Karma, the app and website are gone, and it's not coming back.
+Intuit redirected everyone to Credit Karma.
+The app and website are gone, and it's not coming back.

 Q: Is Personal Capital the same as Empower?
 Yes — Personal Capital was acquired by Empower Retirement and rebranded as Empower Personal Dashboard.
-The free financial tracking tools are all still there, and the core product has actually improved since the acquisition, which honestly surprised me given how these things usually go.
+The free financial tracking tools are still there, and honestly the product has improved since the acquisition.

 Q: Is Personal Capital really free?
-The financial dashboard — including net worth tracking, investment analysis, fee analyzer, retirement planner, and cash flow tracking — is completely free.
-The only paid tier is their optional wealth management service, which requires a $100,000 minimum investment and charges between 0.49% and 0.89% AUM annually.
-If you're not at that level yet, you don't need to think about it.
+The financial dashboard — net worth tracking, investment analysis, fee analyzer, retirement planner, and cash flow tracking — is completely free.
+The only paid tier is optional wealth management, which requires $100,000 minimum and charges 0.49% to 0.89% AUM yearly.
+If that's not you yet, forget about it.

 Q: What's the best Mint alternative in 2026?
 Depends on what you actually need.
-For serious budgeting: YNAB Try YNAB at $14.99/month — it has a learning curve but it's worth it.
-For a Mint-like experience with less friction: Monarch Money at $14.99/month.
+For serious budgeting: YNAB Try YNAB at $14.99/month — it has a learning curve but worth it.
+For something close to Mint's feel: Monarch Money at $14.99/month.
 For investment tracking: Personal Capital/Empower, which is free.
-For credit monitoring: Credit Karma, also free.
+For credit monitoring: Credit Karma or Experian, both free.

 Q: Does Personal Capital offer credit score monitoring?
-No, and this is a real gap.
-If you want free credit score tracking, Credit Karma or Experian's free tier are your best bets.
-The good news is you can easily run both alongside Personal Capital without any overlap issues.
+No, and that's a real gap.
+For free credit score tracking, go with Credit Karma or Experian's free tier.
+Good news is you can run both alongside Personal Capital without any issues.

 Q: Is Personal Capital safe to link my bank accounts to?
 Yes.
-Personal Capital uses 256-bit encryption, multi-factor authentication, and read-only bank connectivity — it can view your transactions but it cannot move your money under any circumstances.
-It's backed by Empower Retirement's security infrastructure, which manages over $1 trillion in assets.
-That's about as institutional as it gets for a consumer-facing app.
+Personal Capital uses 256-bit encryption, multi-factor authentication, and read-only bank access — it can view transactions but can't move money.
+It's backed by Empower Retirement's security infrastructure managing over $1 trillion in assets.
+Pretty institutional-level security for a consumer app.